 4 Key Insights From Our State of the Industry Survey for 3D Printing Service Bureaus

-The week, AMFG released its first State of the 3D Printing Industry Survey Report, which looks at the key trends within the AM service provider market today.
+AMFG has recently released its first State of the 3D Printing Industry Survey Report, which looks at the key trends within the AM service provider market today.
 We surveyed service bureaus in over a dozen countries to find out, first-hand, how this segment is fairing and the overall outlook for the next 12 months.

 The service provider market in 2019

 Service bureaus have been a cornerstone of the additive manufacturing industry since its inception, and they continue to play a pivotal role in driving the industry forward.
 The ability for companies to outsource 3D printing production, has, in many ways, helped to further the advancement of the technology, particularly as the market shifts to production applications.

 In short, service providers are key to the industry’s continued success.

 Our research set out to uncover what it is like to operate a service bureau in today’s manufacturing landscape.
 Additive manufacturing is now, of course, considered to be a viable manufacturing technology, and there are exciting developments across the spectrum of hardware, materials and software.

 Through our survey and interviews with experts in the field, we discovered: